AsertCreator/saturdayOS/README.md

 **Q**: How to modify the OS?<br/>
 **A**: saturdayOS build system uses makefile-like files called `pointer.txt`s.
 These are little scripts describing what build system must do.
-Currently no docs, cus I have no time, you can read build system code itself.
+Currently no docs, because I have no time, you can read build script code.

 **Q**: How to compile it?<br/>
-**A**: As mentioned before, use GCC/Clang to compile the OS.
-To actually compile the OS, execute `build.py` Python script.
-It's the aforementioned build system!
-Apparently saturdayOS numbers CPU architectures.
-0 is x86-32 (BIOS) and 1 is x86-32 (UEFI).
-You can specify your desired architecture using `--arch` argument.
-"But it doesn't run the OS!
-What do I do?".
-In `build[arch number]` folder there's should be `os_image.iso` file which contains Live CD version of the OS.
-Plug it into QEMU and done!
-But you like automatization like me, pass `run` argument to aforementioned script, and it will automatically run QEMU.
-QEMU must be in `PATH`.
+**A**: Run `build.py` script with Python 3.
+Resulting Live CD can be found in build-\<arch name\>.
+By default, it builds system for i386.
+You can provide `--arch <arch name>` argument to build for another architecture.
+If you want for it to automatically run QEMU, pass `run` option.

 **Q**: Minimum system requirements?<br/>